No image available

 Samuel S. Starkweather (May 1814)

-Marcia Averell Starkweather, daughter of James Averell and Marcy Holt Averell, attended the Litchfield Female Academy from 1811 until 1813.
+Marcia Averell Starkweather, the oldest child of James Averell and Marcy Holt Averell, attended the Litchfield Female Academy from 1811 until 1813.
 A year after completing her studies she married Samuel S. Starkweather, a lawyer in New York City.
 During their marriage Marcia and Samuel had two children.
-Marcia passed away in 1858.
+She died at her daugther's in Franklin, Indiana in 1858.

 "This last week some of the Young Ladies transgressed the rules of the School so much and was seen walking with the Gentlemen several times during the week, and by that means we lost our Levee as well as our Saturday's and Monday's Hollerdays; all that we have to comfort ourselves with, is to try to behave well this week, so as not to lost it the next."